-Tearing into a TV dinner can sometimes make a recycler want to tear his/her hair out, as frozen food boxes can be especially tricky to recycle.
+Tearing into a TV dinner can sometimes make a recycler want to tear his/her hair out, as trying to recycle frozen food boxes can be especially tricky.
 This packaging essentially takes a highly recyclable material – paperboard – and coats it in plastic, severely hampering the availability of recycling solutions.

 Frequent Frozen Food Box Recycling Questions